jupyter/qtconsole/docs/source/index.rst

    Since the Qt console tries hard to behave like a terminal, by default it immediately executes single lines of input that are complete.
-If you want to force multiline input, hit :kbd:`Ctrl-Enter` at the end of the first line instead of :kbd:`Enter`, and it will open a new line for input.
-At any point in a multiline block, you can force its execution (without having to go to the bottom) with :kbd:`Shift-Enter`.
+If you want to force multi-line input, hit :kbd:`Ctrl-Enter` at the end of the first line instead of :kbd:`Enter`, and it will open a new line for input.
+At any point in a multi-line block, you can force its execution (without having to go to the bottom) with :kbd:`Shift-Enter`.